 Most European markets are within one day’s drive or rail travel.

-Heralded as one of the Seven Wonders of the Modern World, the Channel Tunnel links Kent to Continental Europe.
+The Channel Tunnel provides a fast and effective link from Kent to Continental Europe.
 Combine the frequency of Eurostar’s trains, Eurotunnel’s shuttle services and ferry crossings plying the English Channel from Dover, and it’s easy to visit a range of European destinations at short notice.

 Continental Europe is just 35 minutes away.